gabmac/url-shortner/README.md

 For production, you should build the Docker image with a recent version of the backend code, but during development, it allows you to make changes very fast.

-To initialize the application, fist you need it to build:
+To initialize the application, first you need it to build:

 ```bash
 $ docker compose -f docker-compose.dev.yml build